LairdWT/SingularityEngine/README.txt

 ****************************************************************************************************
-This engine works using a folder "libs" that contains the folders "glm", "glfw", and "vulkan_skd"
+This project requires using a folder "libs" that contains the folders "glm", "glfw", and "vulkan_skd"
 ****************************************************************************************************

+This project began as a demonstration of the "Render a triangle" test using the Vulkan API.
+I will continue to grow and update the functionality as time allots.
+No warranty is included or implied in this project.

 ## How to use